No. 4 Ohio State routs Tulane in Meyer’s return to sideline

 Tulane: The Green Wave couldn’t find an answer to Ohio State’s deadly passing attack and couldn’t get anything going offensively, either.

+“They’re a great, well-coached football team,” Tulane coach Willie Fritz said.
+“They were tuned up and ready to go, and I’m sure having their coach back, all those things might have motivated them a little bit, I don’t know.
+They were on fire early.”

-Ohio State: Buckeyes gift-wrapped a rout for Meyer, rolling another overmatched opponent on the way to the season’s biggest game so far next week at No. 10 Penn State.
+Ohio State: Buckeyes delivered a rout for Meyer, rolling another overmatched opponent on the way to the season’s biggest game so far next at Penn State.

 UP NEXT